bytefish/bytefish.de/blog/nancy_owin.md

 ### Registration Service ###

 What's left is how to register a User.
+We build a very simple user registration service, so the registration request contains of a user name and password only.

 ```csharp
 namespace TokenAuthentication.Requests